hashthat/moviePlanet/README.md

 🎥 Movie Planet User Guide!

+To find the data to download, go to https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies and place TMDB_movie_dataset_v11.csv file into the moviePlanet folder.
+This way the information of the dataset is the most current version for the script to run and review the information for the pandas search through the application.
+This way the user is always up to date with such a large file (1M+ movie reviews!)

-Welcome to the TMDB Movie Finder application!
+Welcome to the Movie Planet application!
 This tool allows you to search for movies from a comprehensive dataset and discover top-rated movie recommendations.
 Follow the steps below to make the most out of this application:
 📋 Features:

     Movie Search: